jonathanw82/Can_Share/README.md

 ### Nice to have:
 These features may be included in future releases of this application.
 * A dashboard for admin to create and edit new collections for database manipulation.
+* Admin able to add other users as admin.
 * A search feature to users can select what type of beers they see.
+* A chat forum so user can discuss their beers online.

 ### Technology’s used will include: